 Luckily, having good posture and learning how to lift and carry your child properly can reduce your risk of injury.
-With that in mind, national experts flag three body-breaking moves and how to fix them.
+With that in mind, he flags five body-breaking moves and how to fix them.

 Carrying a toddler

 Don’t: Twist your body to pick up the child.
-With both your feet on the ground, you twist and lean into the car seat with your arms extended, your toddler at the end of them.
+When you have both your feet on the ground outside of the car and you twist and lean into the car seat with your arms extended — with your heavy toddler at the end of them — that awkward angle can strain your upper back and shoulders, potentially leading to injuries, Drake says.
 Lifting your toddler that way can do a number on your knees, lower back, neck, shoulder, elbows and wrists.